-We will pay an additional payment of the amount indicated in the benefit table on page 5 for the 10 conditions shown on the following pages.
+We will pay an additional payment of €10,000 for the 10 conditions shown on the following pages.
 We will only make one additional payment per person under any Specified Illness Cover plan.

 The notes in the sections headed 'In simpler terms' are meant to provide a less technical explanation of the illness definitions, and some of the medical terms used in that definition.
 They are not an alternative definition of the illness and will not be used to assess claims.
 If there is any dispute, the illness 'definition' overrules the 'In simpler terms' explanation.